Community and Co-Responders

 If you are considering purchase of a defibrillator for the use of your local community please view our Defibrillator Information which will provide you with information regarding various different defibrillators, cabinets, suppliers and estimated costings.

-Once you have installed your defibrillator and it is ‘response ready’, please download and complete our Registration Form and return this to email@example.com.
+Once you have installed your defibrillator and it is ‘response ready’, please download and complete our Registration of AED for save a life app form and return this to firstname.lastname@example.org.
 We will ensure our Call Takers are aware of your defibrillator and it is also registered on our Save a Life app.

 We are very happy to provide Defibrillator Awareness Training to your local community.
 The training will include the Recovery Position, CPR, When is a Defibrillator Required and use of the Defibrillator.
 Please contact us on email@example.com if you would like to request this training.